Do We Really Need Permutations? Impact of Model Width on Linear Mode Connectivity: Introduction

 \section{Introduction}

 Large neural networks (NNs) are widely used across various domains~\citep{Vaswani_NIPS_2017,Aaron_arxiv_2016,Wayne_arxiv_2023}, and optimizing their parameters constitutes a massive non-convex optimization problem.
 Remarkably, stochastic gradient descent (SGD), which is widely employed for NN training, is known to find good solutions despite its simplicity.
 One hypothesis proposed to explain this seemingly counterintuitive phenomenon is that the landscape of the loss function may be far simpler than previously thought.
 Several studies~\citep{Garipov_NIPS_2018,Draxler_ICML_2018,Freeman_ICLR_2017} have reported that different NN solutions can be connected through simple nonlinear paths with almost no increase in loss.
-Recently, \citet{Entezari_arxiv_2022} conjectured that, after accounting for all permutation symmetries in neural networks, \cref{conj:perm_inv} may hold.
+Recently, \citet{Entezari_arxiv_2022} conjectured that, after accounting for all permutation symmetries in NNs, \cref{conj:perm_inv} may hold.

 \begin{conjecture}[Permutation invariance, informal] Let $\parama$ and $\paramb$ be the parameters of two models.
-When their model widths are sufficiently large, there exists a permutation $\pi$ such that the barrier between $\parama$ and $\pi(\paramb)$ (as defined in \cref{def:barrier}) becomes sufficiently small with high probability. \end{conjecture} Here, the barrier refers to the amount of loss increase observed when linearly interpolating the weights between two models.
-When the barrier between two models is sufficiently small, they are said to exhibit linear mode connectivity (LMC)~\citep{frankle_ICML_2020}. \cref{conj:perm_inv} claims that many SGD solutions can be mapped into the same loss basin by applying an appropriate permutation.
-Indeed, several studies~\citep{Ainsworth_ICLR_2023,Singh_NIPS_2020} have experimentally demonstrated the validity of this conjecture across a variety of datasets and models by employing effective permutation-finding techniques such as weight matching, straight-through estimators, and activation matching.
+When their model widths are sufficiently large, there exists a permutation $\pi$ such that the barrier between $\parama$ and $\pi(\paramb)$ (as defined in \cref{def:barrier}) becomes sufficiently small with high probability. \end{conjecture} Here, the barrier refers to the amount of loss increase when linearly interpolating between the weights of the two models.
+When the barrier between them is sufficiently small, they are said to exhibit linear mode connectivity (LMC)~\citep{frankle_ICML_2020}. \cref{conj:perm_inv} claims that many SGD solutions can be mapped into the same loss basin by applying an appropriate permutation.
+Indeed, several studies~\citep{Ainsworth_ICLR_2023,Singh_NIPS_2020} have experimentally validated this conjecture across a variety of datasets and models by employing effective permutation-finding techniques.